fastlane/docs/docs/best-practices/continuous-integration.md

 Note: The application specific password will _not_ work if your action usage does anything else than uploading the binary, e.g. updating any metadata like setting release notes or distributing to testers, etc.

-##### `spaceauth`
+### Method 2: Two-step or two-factor authentication

-All other actions interacting with Apple's APIs do not accept application specific passwords.
+All actions interacting with Apple's APIs other than uploading a binary to the App Store Connect do not accept application-specific passwords.

+Luckily, _fastlane_ fully supports [2-factor authentication (2FA)](https://support.apple.com/en-us/HT204915) (and legacy [2-step verification (2SV)](https://support.apple.com/en-us/HT204152)) for logging in to your Apple ID and Apple Developer account. 🌟

+#### Manual verification

+With 2-factor authentication (or 2-step verification) enabled, you will be asked to verify your identity by entering a security code.
+If you already have a trusted device configured for your account, then the code will appear on the device.
+If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.

+The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`.

+#### Storing a manually verified session using `spaceauth`

-As your CI machine will not be able to prompt you for your two-factor authentication or two-step verification information, you need to generate a login session for Apple ID in advance.
-You can generate one on your local machine by running:
+As your CI machine will not be able to prompt you for your two-factor authentication or two-step verification information, you can generate a login session for your Apple ID in advance by running:

 ```
 fastlane spaceauth -u user@email.com